-- a) Performance requirements: - Used by one patient every night during sleep - Each use will be administered at approximately 4 am and will deliver one pulse of the drug, unless otherwise specified by the patient's physician - Delivery of medication should be coordinated with inhalation to provide maximal delivery to lungs - The inhaler must sit in an upright position when actuated unless testing suggests that other conditions may be acceptable - A countdown mechanism should indicate doses remaining or alert user when replacement of drug canister is needed - Current drugs that will be delivered are orally inhaled aerosols intended for use as long-acting medications - Device should allow for use of various aerosolized drugs and respective canisters b) Safety:
+- a) Performance requirements: - Used by one patient every night during sleep for 30 night trials - Each use will be administered at approximately 4 am and will deliver one pulse of the drug, unless otherwise specified by the patient's physician or otherwise needed to deliver the full dose of drug (determined by testing) - Delivery of medication should be coordinated with inhalation to provide maximal delivery to lungs - The inhaler must sit in an upright position when actuated - Current drugs that will be delivered are orally inhaled aerosols intended for use as long-acting asthma medications b) Safety:

-Patients with limited dexterity should easily be able to disassemble any parts involved in replacement of drug canisters and be able to interact with the feedback (counting) mechanism of the device once a stand-alone unit is designed and produced
+- Device should allow for use of various aerosolized drugs and respective canisters - Patients with limited dexterity should easily be able to disassemble any parts involved in replacement of drug canisters and be able to interact with the feedback (counting) mechanism of the device once a stand-alone unit is designed and produced

-- Must meet FDA requirements relating to drug administration, drug/material interactions, dosage accuracy, and mechanical ventilation - Drug should be delivered through mouth to avoid damage to and discomfort in nasal mucosal membranes - Cannot compromise enclosed nature of ventilation circuit connections must pass pull test with protocol to be determined after further prototype development - Controls for setting dosage and time of delivery must be programmable by physician but unalterable by patient - Edges/corners must be rounded to prevent patient injury during movement in sleep - Changes in dosing through integration with CPAP to be determined in order to prevent over- or under dosing of a patient - If device is placed in close proximity to face of patient, miniaturization of product required to reduce claustrophobic sensations experienced by user c) Accuracy and Reliability:

-- Drug delivery must occur during inspiration only - Deviation from set internal pressure of CPAP machine caused by activation of device cannot be greater than ± 1 cm H_2O - Power sources used to run device must ensure proper working conditions each night - Indicator stating doses remaining will allow user to consistently receive required medication - Circuitry developed must be flexible enough to account for variations among patient expiration temperatures and thus signal amplitudes - Actuation of drug canister must be completed by mechanism that consistently returns to proper starting position - Medication must be agitated with an energy input equal to that of a manual shake for 5 seconds in order to achieve suspension level of mixture equal to that of what is produced by following manufacturers' instructions - Incorporate in-line actuator to produce same results as depressing inhaler in mouthpiece device provided with the original inhaler canister d) Life in Service:

-- One year minimum

-e) Operating Environment:

-- Will be used in the home; not exposed to external environment - Used by one patient for life of device - Dosing may change during lifetime, e.g. 2 actuations vs. 1 actuation - CPAP masks involved will allow for mouth delivery of aerosolized drug f) Ergonomics:
+- Must meet FDA requirements relating to drug administration, drug/material interactions, dosage accuracy, and mechanical ventilation - Drug should be delivered through mouth to avoid damage to and discomfort in nasal mucosal membranes - Cannot compromise enclosed nature of ventilation circuit connections must pass pull test with protocol to be determined after further prototype development - Controls for setting dosage and time of delivery must be programmable by physician but unalterable by patient - Edges/corners must be rounded to prevent patient injury during movement in sleep - Changes in dosing through integration with CPAP to be determined in order to prevent over- or under dosing of a patient - If device is placed in close proximity to face of patient, miniaturization of product required to reduce claustrophobic sensations experienced by user - c) Accuracy and Reliability: - Drug delivery must occur during inspiration only - Deviation from set internal pressure of CPAP machine caused by activation of device cannot be greater than ± 1 cm H20 - Power sources used to run device must ensure proper working conditions each night - Circuitry developed must be flexible enough to account for variations among patient expiration temperatures and thus signal amplitudes - Actuation of drug canister must be completed by mechanism that consistently returns to proper starting position, or have ability to be reset by patient - If device is place away from the mouth of the patient, testing should be done to quantify the amount of drug reaching the patient and the dose delivered (i.e. number of actuations) should be adjusted to provide the prescribed dose to the patient - Medication must be agitated with an energy input equal to that of a manual shake for 5 seconds in order to achieve suspension level of mixture equal to that of what is produced by following manufacturers' instructions - Incorporate in-line actuator to produce same results as depressing inhaler in mouthpiece device provided with the original inhaler canister - d) Life in Service: - One year minimum - Batteries must last through 30-night clinical trials - e) Operating Environment: - Will be used in the home; not exposed to external environment - Used by one patient for life of device

-Sleeping environment (uncontrolled movement of patient, passive interaction of patient with integrated system while asleep)

-- Drug cartridge replacement should be easily accomplished by patients with minimal hand dexterity. - Total device should not interfere with patient's sleeping conditions and comfort should not be reduced further than what is comparable to use of CPAP g) Size:
+- Dosing may change during lifetime, e.g. 2 actuations vs. 1 actuation - CPAP masks involved will allow for mouth delivery of aerosolized drug - Sleeping environment (uncontrolled movement of patient, passive interaction of patient with integrated system while asleep) - f) Ergonomics: - Drug cartridge replacement should be easily accomplished by patients with minimal hand dexterity. - Total device should not interfere with patient's sleeping conditions and comfort should not be reduced further than what is comparable to use of CPAP g) Size: